colin-mills/robo-advisor-project/README.md

 ## Instalation

-1. Clone or download this repository
+1. Clone or download this repository to your computer

-2. install needed package using Pip:
+2. install needed packages from within an environment once you have navigated to it on your command line:

 ```
 pip install -r requirements.txt